-The prospect of photographing a wedding inside one of London’s iconic landmarks was an adventure I had been looking forward to for some time.
-Ever since Vicki and David booked me as their wedding photographer I had been anticipating the immense potential of the historic location – in fact, the whole day lived up to my, already high, expectations.
+It’s the first time I’d been asked to be a Tower Bridge Wedding Photographer and I was so excited!
+The prospect of photographing a wedding inside one of London’s iconic landmarks was an adventure I couldn’t wait for.
+Ever since Vicki and David booked me as their wedding photographer I had been anticipating the immense potential of the historic location.
+In fact, the whole day lived up to my, already high, expectations.

-As a Londoner myself, I adore photographing London weddings in the wonderful and varied locations across all corners of the capital and Tower Bridge is right up there near the top of the list.
-The couple chose this venue partly because of its stunning beauty but also because they are lucky enough to live and work close by, so it was really a very natural and meaningful setting for them.
+As a Londoner myself, I adore photographing London weddings in the wonderful locations across the capital.
+Tower Bridge is right up there near the top of the list.
+The couple chose this venue partly because of its stunning beauty but also because they live and work close by.
+So it was really a very natural and meaningful setting for them.

-It was then a short walk along the Thames riverbank, accompanied by the sound of cheering tourists, to the River Lounge Restaurant in St. Katharine Docks, where the reception was held.
-The glorious weather allowed the guests to enjoy drinks on the balcony overlooking the docks, before everyone sat down for the delicious wedding breakfast.
-One very special moment of the day was when Vicki’s father produced a bottle of champagne that had been saved from Vicki’s christening and clearly went down rather well with the wedding party!
+It was then a short walk along the Thames riverbank to the reception at the River Lounge Restaurant in St. Katharine Docks.
+The glorious weather allowed the guests to enjoy drinks on the balcony overlooking the docks.
+After that everyone sat down for the delicious wedding breakfast.
+One very special moment of the day was when Vicki’s father produced a bottle of champagne that had been saved from Vicki’s christening.
+It clearly went down rather well with the wedding party!

-This fun-loving and chilled out couple’s reception continued late into the night with Vicki and David taking centre stage with their guests and Tower Bridge providing the unique background to this truly London wedding.
+This fun-loving and chilled out couple’s reception continued late into the night.
+Vicki and David took centre stage with their guests and Tower Bridge provided the unique background to this truly London wedding.